Charleston Mesothelioma Lawyer

 Pipes, furnaces, coal storage bins, work benches, and even fire-protective clothing contained asbestos.
 So did vinyl floor tiles, roofing materials, and insulation installed behind walls.

-Even though these materials helped reduce the risk of a catastrophic fire or electrical discharges, the amount of asbestos in the environment and the subsequent health problems proved disastrous.
+Even though these materials helped reduce the risk of catastrophic fire or electrical discharges, the amount of asbestos in the environment and the subsequent health problems proved disastrous.

-Charleston, Mining, and Asbestos
+Mining and Asbestos

 Although not mined in West Virginia, workers often extracted asbestos along with coal from naturally-occurring deposits.